Mixed-Effect Thompson Sampling: EXTENSIONS

-To motivate deeper hierarchies, consider the problem of page construction in movie streaming services where $J$ movies are organized into $L$ genres.
-First, a genre $\ell \in [L]$ is associated to a parameter $\psi_{*, \ell} \in \real^d$.
-Moreover, each movie $j \in [J]$ is associated to a parameter $\phi_{*, j} \in \real^d$, which is a combination of genre parameters $\psi_{*, \ell}$ weighted by scalars that quantify how related is each genre to the $j$-th movie.
-Finally, page layouts are actions and they are seen as lists of movies.
-Each page layout $i \in [K]$ is associated to an action parameter $\theta_{*, i}$ which is also a combination of movies parameters $\phi_{*, j}$ weighted by a scalar that quantifies position bias.
+To motivate deeper hierarchies \citep{hong22deep}, consider the problem of page construction in movie streaming services where $J$ movies are organized into $L$ categories.
+First, a category $\ell \in [L]$ is associated with a parameter $\psi_{*, \ell} \in \real^d$.
+Moreover, each movie $j \in [J]$ is associated with a parameter $\phi_{*, j} \in \real^d$, which is a combination of category parameters $\psi_{*, \ell}$ weighted by scalars that quantify how related is the movie $j$ to each category.
+Finally, page layouts are actions and they are seen as lists (or slates) of movies.
+Each page layout $i \in [K]$ is associated with an action parameter $\theta_{*, i}$ which is also a combination of movies parameters $\phi_{*, j}$ weighted by a scalar that quantifies position bias.
 Precisely, this scalar is set to 0 if the corresponding movie is not present in the page, and it has high value if the movie is placed in a position with high visibility.
 This setting induces a three-level hierarchical model, for which we give a Gaussian example below.